 People take risks for a good reason: To profit, to change their lives, to try another approach that is more promising.
 They take risks in the hope of a favorable outcome.

 Sometimes risks have to do with exposure to changes.
 A change is always a risk.
 This is the reason we always authorize, test and document changes.

-According to the Stanford Encyclopedia of Philosophy, in non-technical contexts, the word risk refers, often rather vaguely, to situations in which it is possible but not certain that some undesirable event will occur.
+In non-technical contexts, the word risk refers, often rather vaguely, to situations in which it is possible but not certain that some undesirable event will occur.

 In technical contexts, the word has several more specialized uses and meanings.
 Five of these are particularly important since they are widely used across disciplines:

 1. Risk is an unwanted event which may or may not occur.